robsonfagundes/arduino-gprs-sim-900-gps-neo-6m/README.md

 # Arduino-GprsSIM900andGpsNEO-6M

-# Where is my arduino?
+Where is my arduino?

-This sketch code to get geolocation with SIM900 and send the coordinates to a API
+This sketch code to get geolocation with SIM900 & Gps NEO-6M and send the coordinates to a API.
 ---------------
 The following code show how to use an Arduino UNO with the GPRS+GPS(SIM900) shield to send GPS coordinates to a API through HTTP protocol.
 This example also serves to help other developers who are facing the same problem or a similar problem with Gprs SIM900 and Gps NEO-6M working together.